astropy/astropy/docs/coordinates/transforming.rst

 ..
   EXAMPLE START
-  Transforming Coordinates from One Frame to Another
+  Transforming Coordinates to Another Frame

 The recommended method of transformation is shown below::